Pivok7/zqoi/README.md

 # Zqoi

-Qoi decoder/encoder written in pure Zig with speed comparable to the reference implementation
+QOI decoder/encoder written in pure Zig with speed comparable to the reference implementation

 ## Using